doriandekoning/Contextproject-BeNine/README.md

 When unzipped the backend and frontend server can both be started using the `startserver.cmd` batch file.

 ### Run deployable zip
 If a zip file is distributed, or downloaded with a release this zip file should run out of the box.
-Depending on your system, run `startserver.sh` (Unix) or `startserver.cmd` (Windows).
+Update the config file according to your configuration details.
+Depending on your system, run `startserver.sh` (Unix) or `startserver.cmd` (Windows) to start the server.

 ## Tool results
 ### JavaScript